 Chris Mueller concludes: “The combination of our bioinformatics expertise with IBM’s technical resources and experience was vital in creating the Lab7 Genomic Cloud, which will enable scientists to work faster and more efficiently—helping to advance our understanding of genomics.”

-Founded in 2012 and headquartered in Austin, Texas, Lab7 Systems is a technology company focused on the development of a comprehensive, sample-to-answer workflow management software platform for data-intensive science.
+Founded in 2012 and headquartered in Austin, Texas, L7 Informatics (previously Lab7 Systems) is a technology company focused on the development of a comprehensive, sample-to-answer workflow management software platform for data-intensive science.
 Its Enterprise Science Platform (ESP) offers a solution for data managers, bioinformaticians, and scientists who are struggling with the disjointed set of tools currently available to handle the increasing informatics bottleneck that arises from the broader adoption of data-rich informatics-dependent technologies.
 Lab7 is an IBM Business Partner.

 Take the Next Step